Yes! After a brief closure during the coronavirus pandemic, the World Scout Centre reopened on 1 July 2020.

 What if the situation changes and you have to close again?

 We will update all our guests by email if we are forced to close again for any reason.
 Please check our FAQs regularly, which we are updating when there are changes.

-What programme and activities will KISC be able to deliver?
+What programme and activities is KISC able to deliver during the pandemic?

-Sadly, we will not be able to fulfill all the activities you have requested.
-Instead, we will be delivering a weekly programme with a variety of alternatives, onto which you will be able to book.
+Sadly, we are not able to fulfil all the activities we would normally provide during summer.
+Instead, we will be delivering a weekly programme with a variety of alternatives, which you may book.

-Following the email sent out from the Programme team, you will now be able to book a maximum of three activities for your trip to KISC.
+If you already have a programme booking with us you will have received an email from our Programme team, you are now be able to book a maximum of three activities for your trip to KISC.